Ethical and Policy Factors in Care Coordination

 Slide 6:

-Consequences and Implications of Special Policy Provisions
+Consequences of Special Policies

 Slide 7: